jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/record.rst

 Record
 ======

-The recording application is the core component of this project.
-It captures multi-stream video and audio while preserving each source's native timestamps, and it also records ROS2 topics.
+The ``record`` application is the data collection entry point in ``dvrk_data``.
+It captures multi-stream video and audio through GStreamer, preserves each source's native timestamps, and can record ROS 2 topics into bags during the same session.

+Video acquisition is intentionally independent of ROS image topics.
+Video sources are described as GStreamer snippets, and streams can come directly from hardware or from another local process through ``unixfdsrc``.
+This keeps the high-bandwidth image path local to GStreamer while ROS 2 is used for command, status, and lower-bandwidth robot messages.

 Examples and configuration files
 --------------------------------

-Define your video sources in a JSON file.
+Define your video sources, ROS 2 topics, and optional stages in a JSON file.
 The configuration format is defined in the JSON schema.

 **Example config.json:**